What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 8 Vitamin and mineral supplements See above **)

-Daily ration from 11 months
+Daily diet from 11 months